Stephen Ward (musical): Background

 In February 2012, Webber first revealed in an interview with the British broadcaster Chris Evans that he was considering working on a show based on the Profumo affair.
-A first reading of the musical was held in London in early 2013, with its first public staging in March, with Milos Karadaglic performing the title song from the show on an ITV special Andrew Lloyd Webber: 40 Musical Years.
+A first reading of the musical was held in London in early 2013, with its first public staging in March, with Miloš Karadaglić performing the title song from the show on an ITV special Andrew Lloyd Webber: 40 Musical Years.
 The track was later released as a digital download.

 Officially confirmed on 28 June 2013, producers announced that the initial production would be staged at the Aldwych Theatre, with tickets going on sale immediately.
 The show, budgeted at £2.5 million had a book with lyrics by Don Black and Christopher Hampton and is directed by Richard Eyre, with choreography by Stephen Mear, set design by Rob Howell, lighting design by Peter Mumford and sound by Paul Groothuis.

 In 2014, the full libretto of the musical was published by Faber and Faber in book form.